-For history we use Ambleside Online.
-I won’t pretend that we’ve read every book, every year.
-But by and large, we’ve muddled our way through most of them.
+The bulk of our history readings are pulled from Ambleside Online.
+I won’t pretend that we’ve read every book, every year, but we’ve muddled our way through most of them.

-For Years 9-11, another option would be an online AP history class like those at PA Homeschoolers.
+For Years 9-11, another option is an online AP history class like those at PA Homeschoolers.

-We chose an online class for Year 12.
+We chose a non-AP online class for Year 12.
 Our oldest had taken Ancient Greek for 3 years, and was interested in a Greek History Class: Lukeion Classical History

 A year of reading US Presidents’ biographies.